nachoal/hulk/README.md

 # Hulk
 Hulk is a powerful, self-healing Ruby script runner with a "strong" ability to automatically fix buggy code.
-Inspired by its namesake, the Incredible Hulk, this tool smashes bugs with incredible strength and regenerates its code to keep running.
+Inspired by @bootloaders [excellente python implementation](https://github.com/biobootloader/wolverine).
+This tool smashes bugs with incredible strength and regenerates its code to keep running.
 Hulk is powered by GPT-4, a cutting-edge AI language model, to diagnose and repair code issues in real-time.

 ## Requirements
 * Ruby 3.2.0